-To receive a non-owner insurance plan, you must not own a car, and you can not have an ignition interlock device requirement pending on your record, arising from a DUI or comparable conviction.
+To receive a non-owner insurance plan, you must not own a car, and you can not have an ignition interlock device requirement pending on your record, arising from a DUI or similar conviction.
 If you do not own a car and satisfy the general requirements for a non-owner SR22, you will need to contact an insurance coverage agent and purchase a non-owner insurance plan.
 Make sure to let the agent understand your scenario, so she or he will understand that you will need an SR22 rider.
-As soon as you’ve paid any associated costs for the rider, the agent will digitally finish and submit the SR22 forms required by the state.
+As soon as you’ve paid any associated costs for the rider, the agent will digitally finish and submit the SR22 forms needed by the state.

 What vehicles are covered under SR22 Non Owner Cat Insurance Policy

-While it may sound unusual to bring a car insurance plan when you don’t own a car, a non-owner insurance plan means to cover vehicles you may drive temporarily, such as when obtaining a car from a friend.
+While it might sound unusual to bring a car insurance plan when you don’t own a car, a non-owner insurance plan plans to cover vehicles you may drive temporarily, such as when obtaining a car from a buddy.
 If you have a car registered under your name, keep a car at your home, or have been provided a car for daily use, none of these vehicles qualify under the non-owner insurance plan.
 Must you purchase a car or otherwise have a car registered to you, you must right away upgrade your insurance agent so you can switch to an owner policy.

 How Much Does SR22 Non Owner Insurance Cost?